chetannada/Namaste-React/Chapter 05 - Let's get Hooked!/Theory/Session 5 Theory.md

 export const MyComponent = () => {}
 export const MyComponent2 = () => {}
 ```
-and the component is imported from MyComponent.js file like:
+and the component is imported from MyComponent.js file like: here we must use `{}` in MyComponent.
 ```
 // ex. importing a single named export import { MyComponent } from "./MyComponent";